 about jessica

 For Jessica, writing is a craft that goes beyond professional boundaries.
 Her favourite author is Charles W. Bean.
-Jessica loves to kayak, has a boat licence and is an accomplished horsewoman.
+She loves to kayak, has a boat licence and is an accomplished horsewoman.
 She has an Irish Setter called Fox, a ragdoll named Lexington, and her front garden is full of wild birds.
 She lives in Sydney’s east with Julien and Charlotte.

 books

 In 2013, Shannon was released as the second of this biography series.
 Set in the 1940s, it was a mature book with beautiful storytelling.
-The writing and research took less than two years as Jessica travelled to Los Angeles, Kentucky, Saratoga and the Hunter Valley to accurately recreate the life of this incredible horse.
+The writing and research took less than two years as Jessica travelled to Los Angeles, Kentucky, Saratoga and the Hunter Valley to accurately recreate the life of this incredible war-era racehorse.
 Shannon was widely read as a worthy sequel and it proved a fascinating and accurate look into wartime Australia and post-war America, involving such names as Hollywood mogul Louis B. Meyer and champion racehorses Bernborough and Flight.